 One of the most common concerns people have as they age is running out of money due to the high cost of long-term care.
 Long-term care generally means receiving help with your activities of daily living (ADLs), which include eating, dressing bathing, toileting, continence and transfers.
 Many people receive long-term care at home while others receive long-term care in an assisted living facility or nursing home.
-In Florida, the costs of long-term care are generally as follows:
+In Florida, the estimated costs of long-term care are as follows:

 - Home health care - $22/hour (average, dealing with a home health company that is licensed and insured)